February 1, 2018

 Originally, when the spaniards were spreading catholicism they would wear these elaborates costumes so scare the “infidels” who did not believe on the catholic god.
 Natural from the central provinces of Panama, this dance focused on “zapateo”, a repetitive direct, clear and strong step, with a lineage borrowed from flamenco.
 The costume is a red stripped jumpsuit, with a mask depicting a devil, a dried cow bladder and castañuelas (castanets).

-So badly did I want to inhabit this outfit, have a determined and clear moment with my feet, wear big bold red and black, as well as investigate being a character that can be scary and beautiful and not have to do 4 hours of make up.
+So badly did I want to inhabit this outfit, have a determined and clear moment with my feet, wear big bold red and black, as well as investigate being a character that can be scary and beautiful and not have to do 4 hours of make up, like the ones girls use.
+I played with my brothers mask and outfit and secretly practice.
+Never performing it in public, because girls didn’t do that.
+Plus these devils reminded me of those rock stars, unapologetic, sometimes scary other times even naughty.

-For me performance is one of the avenues that allows me to draw a sketch between my inner world and the what’s happening outside, and to really expand the emotional palette that I have as a toolkit as a human being.
+For me performance is one of the avenues that allows me to draw a sketch between my inner world and the what’s happening outside.
+Either it is through portraiture, investigating my relationship with pop or Panamanian culture performance serves as tool to expand the emotional palette that I have as a toolkit as a human being, beyond being a woman, Panamanian or as an artist.